humboldt-cs/cs480-queue-rhythm/README.md

 **Required Must-have Stories**

-* User can login or create new account.

-* User can create multiple queue lists.
+* User logs in to access current playlist and mediaplayer/home-screen

-* User can search for music to add onto queue from  spotify.
+* User seraches music on spotify then adds to playlist.

-* User can invite people from contacts to join and listlen to queue.
+* User invites others to contribute songs and listlen to the same playlist.

-* User can skip pause or play a song.

-* User can edit queue information.

-* User can delete queue

 **Optional Nice-to-have Stories**